-Alongside internal processes, this plan is informed by the Exam system contingency plan: England, Wales and Northern Ireland which provides guidance in the publication What schools and colleges and other centres should do if exams or other assessments are seriously disrupted.
+Alongside internal processes, this plan is informed by the Ofqual Exam system contingency plan: England, Wales and Northern Ireland which provides guidance in the publication What schools and colleges and other centres should do if exams or other assessments are seriously disrupted and the JCQ Joint Contingency Plan for Examination System in England, Wales and Northern Ireland.

-This plan also confirms The Priory School is compliant with the JCQ regulation (section 5.3, General Regulations for Approved Centres 2020-21) that the Centre has in place a written examination contingency plan which covers all aspects of examination administration.
+This plan also confirms The Priory School compliance with the JCQ General Regulations for Approved Centres (section 5.3) that the centre has in place:

+a written examination contingency plan which covers all aspects of examination administration.
 This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency.